freeradical13/freeradical13.github.io/index.md

 <code>2H<sub>2</sub> + O<sub>2</sub> + E → 2H<sub>2</sub>O + E'</code>

-Enthalpy is the heat transferred during a constant pressure process.
+Enthalpy is the heat transferred (ΔH) during a constant pressure process.
 An [endothermic reaction][] occurs when the system absorbs heat energy (positive ΔH) from its surroundings.
 An [exothermic reaction][] occurs when the system releases energy (negative ΔH).

 A reagent which is attracted to electrons is called an [electrophile][] (i.e. a lewis acid).
 A [nucleophile][] is a reagent which donates electrons (i.e. a lewis base) to an [electrophile][].